barKoder Web SDK - Installation

 Free Developer Support #

 Our support is completely free for integration or testing purposes and granted through the barKoder Portal.
-After registering and logging into your account, you only need to submit a Support Issue form.
+After registering and logging into your account, you only need to submit a Support Issue via the free ticketing service.
 Alternatively, you can contact us by email via support@barkoder.com.

 Page Contents